ivanpustogarov/evasion-framework/README.md

-# evasion-framework
+# Evasion-framework (EASIER)

 Testing IOCTL's in Android device drivers without devices.

 This is an early research prototype and work in progress.
 Contributions are welcome.

-See IEEE S&P paper ["Ex-vivo dynamic analysis framework for android device drivers"](https://ieeexplore.ieee.org/document/9152767)
+See IEEE S&P paper ["Ex-vivo dynamic analysis framework for android device drivers"](https://ieeexplore.ieee.org/document/9152767).
+This framework was used to discover zero-day bugs in Xiaomi Redmi6 smartphones.

 Project includes:
  * Evasion kernel